PlanetKeepers/PollinatorApp/README.md

 - [] upload the website to Arweave to create a full stack Arweave app.

+### Building roadmap for Developers

+- [x] Start image folder of troubleshooting images

 ### Lessons Learned

-Tutorials can be most effective when the knowledge is given at a tempo or pace.
+- Tutorials can be most effective when the knowledge is given at a tempo or pace.
 We built ours so that each user fully absorbs that step before being able to move on to the next step.
 This interactivity creates a more engaging learning experience that can be more effective than traditional methods.
+- Not all templates are equal and it takes time to learn the boundaries of each one.